Lyon’s Fancy Food Court

 In total, there are 15 different counters.
 They have everything from lobster rolls and pizza to fine dining and pastries.
 There’s a full service bar on each floor.

-Unlike another favorite food court, La Commune, which features temporary concepts as a restaurant incubator, the Food Traboule is a place where established Lyon chefs can share a snapshot of their vision with the greater public.
+Unlike La Commune, another favorite food court in Lyon, which features temporary concepts as a restaurant incubator, the Food Traboule is a place where established Lyon chefs can share a snapshot of their vision with the greater public.

 The players here are serious, and they have already proven themselves as successes with their own restaurants.
 There is a vibe of everyone knowing each other, because they do.
 This group is running the show in town now.
 The old school is boring, and this is where Lyon is at today.